wireapp/wire-docs/src/understand/federation/architecture.rst

 |flow-exact-handle-search|

-Other requests for federation will be similar to the above:
+* The exact message objects shown in the above diagram are simplified to ease understanding of which components send bytes over the network to which other components.
+For the precise definitions of those bytes take a look at the :ref:`federation API<federation-api>`.

-* Depending on the request made by user 1 registered on backend A, different wire-server components (e.g. 'brig', 'galley', or 'gundeck') will make a request over their local network to the 'federator' component.
+* Depending on the request made by user 1 registered on backend A, different :ref:`wire-server components<other-wire-server` than 'brig' shown above will make a request over their local network to the 'federator' component.

 Component responsibilities
 ---------------------------